The Dark Side of Recognition: Unintended Consequences of Praise

 More Inclusivity is Needed

 One solution?
-More inclusive employee recognition programs.
+More inclusive employee recognition systems.

 This is an important step to make sure that all employees feel like the program has been designed to make them feel valued and appreciated, regardless of their role, background, or day-to-day contributions.